 SEO is important if you want to grow your website, but it's also a major time investment if you're optimizing your site manually.
-That's why a plugin like Yoast is useful because it can automate these processes and improve your search ranking so you can focus on creating engaging content.
+That's why a plugin like Yoast is useful because it can automate these processes so you can focus on creating engaging content.

 When a customer uses a social sharing button, a marketer somewhere sheds a single tear of joy.
 Marketers love when people share their company's content on social media because it's free word-of-mouth marketing for their brand.
 Not only does that save some work for the marketing team, but it also creates a more powerful promotional message for other consumers.
 That's because most people are more likely to trust the reviews of friends and family, then they are to trust your brand's advertisements.